wlenig/wlenig.github.io/data/blog/focus-monitor.md

 ![A screenshot of FocusMonitor running](focusmonitor_screenshot.png)

 With a new tool at my disposal, it was time to finally investigate the cause of the strange focus bugs.
-You could not imagine my dissapoint to learn it was my mouse's configuration software misbehaving.
+You could not imagine my dissapointment to learn it was my mouse's configuration software misbehaving.
 Upon removing it, the problem went away, and seems(?) to have stayed away after a fresh install; an anti-climactic ending, I know.
 At least next time focus begins bugging out, I'll have just the right tool for the job.

 The full source for this tool, dubbed FocusMonitor, is available [here](https://github.com/wlenig/focusmonitor) on GitHub.